kbsrunschi/fibonacci_app/README.md

 ## Improvements

-Given a more complex application, I would add a Drakefile to automate pushing and pulling Docker images, the set up of a database and dependent containers, and shorthand commands to build, test, start, and exec into the container images.
-Nginx and Gunicorn could be added to support high traffic.
-Lastly, I would add a database to persist data between sessions and some frontend code to enable uses to view this tool in their web browser.
+* Given a more complex application, I would add a Drakefile to automate pushing and pulling Docker images, the set up of a database and dependent containers, and shorthand commands to build, test, start, and exec into the container images.
+* Nginx and Gunicorn could be added to support high traffic.
+* Add the proper folder structure
+* Add a database to persist data between sessions
+* Add some frontend code to enable uses to view this tool in their web browser.

 # Feature/Flow Refactor <a name="feature_refactor"></a>